Communications Technology High School: History

 Communications Technology High School was originally known as the George Wolf School, named for the 19th century Pennsylvania governor nicknamed the "father" of the state's public schools.
 Construction began on the school building, designed by noted Philadelphia schools architect Irwin T. Catharine, in 1926, and the project was completed the following year.
 The building's three yellow brick stories, which are arranged in nine bays with projecting end bays and a raised basement, are built in the Late Gothic Revival-style; the design features an arched main center entrance surrounded by stone, a two-story projecting stone bay window, and a crenellated parapet.
 The school opened to students on November 18, 1927.
 Its building was added to the National Register of Historic Places in 1988.

 The school's name was later changed to Communications Academy, as the school was made a part of John Bartram High School.
 In 2005, the name was changed again to Communications Technology High School.
 As of 2018, the City of Philadelphia planned to convert the former high school to a community center, while the adjacent Pepper Middle School building was slated for demolition.
-It was announced that KIPP West Philadelphia Preparatory Charter School, a charter middle school would move to the former high school.